JOSM/josm-plugins/MicrosoftStreetside/README.md

 ## License

-This plugin is based on the Mapilary developed by developed and maintained by nokutu (nokutu@openmailbox.org) and extended to display Streetside imagery by Rene Rhodes (renerr18) You can contact Rene on github.
+This plugin is based on the Mapillary developed by developed and maintained by nokutu (nokutu@openmailbox.org) and extended to display Streetside imagery by Rene Rhodes (renerr18) You can contact Rene on GitHub.

 This software is licensed under [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).